Luchador/GUD/tools/geditor/docs/GEOMETRY_TOOLBAR.md

 Press **B** to bridge the selected edges.
 The shortcut ignores text fields, floating editors, camera flight, active transforms and key auto-repeat.

-Bridge Edges requires exactly two disjoint BG boundary edges in the same room and layer.
-It adds two triangles, with winding opposite each adjoining source edge.
-Interior edges, shared endpoints, and twisted or zero-area bridges are rejected.
+Bridge Edges requires exactly two BG boundary edges on different faces in the same room and layer.
+Edges sharing one vertex add one triangle; disjoint edges add two.
+The new winding runs opposite each adjoining source edge.
+Interior edges, coincident edges, incompatible winding, and twisted or zero-area bridges are rejected.
 The first edge in the selection supplies the new faces' material, culling and draw state.
 Existing endpoint UVs and RGBA are retained; Edit UVs can adjust the new surface afterward.
 The new faces are selected in face mode.
 Undo restores